-In the Piwik installation at the Database setup step, the host can be specified as:
+During the Piwik installation at the Database setup step, the host can be specified as:

 You can also specify to connect through a socket:

-* /sock/path # anything before the slash is ignored
+/sock/path– anything before the slash is ignored

-* localhost. # localhost has a special meaning in php 5.3+; with mysqlnd, it means use the default sock path
+localhost– localhost has a special meaning in php 5.3+; with mysqlnd, it means use the default sock path

+To force a new installation of Piwik, you can simply delete the configuration file in config/config.ini.php.
+When you visit Piwik, it will trigger the Piwik installation process.
 If you install Piwik specifying an existing database containing Piwik data, the installation process will automatically detect that the Piwik tables already exist.
 You will be able to choose to either keep your existing data, or delete the tables and start from a clean database.

 To move Piwik to a new domain or subdomain,